Travel.State.Gov > Intercountry Adoption > Country Information > Oman Intercountry Adoption Information

 If you decide to travel to Oman:

-Terrorist attacks and violence are likely near the border with Yemen, and on the western portion of the border with Saudi Arabia.
-Crossing the Oman border into Yemen can be dangerous, and U.S. citizens who attempt to cross the Oman-Yemen border, from either Oman or Yemen, are routinely detained by Omani authorities.
+Terrorist attacks and violence continue in Yemen.
+Crossing the border into Yemen can be dangerous, and U.S. citizens who attempt to cross the Oman-Yemen border, from either Oman or Yemen, may be detained by Omani authorities.

 Visit our website for High-Risk Travelers.

+Adoptions from Oman are possible, but extremely rare.
+Omani laws, which are based on Islamic Shari’a law, do not allow for adoption.
 The Ministry of Social Affairs, Child Affairs Directorate, is responsible for children’s issues in Oman.
-Omani law does not permit adoption of Omani children in Oman but does permit guardianship if the individual(s) seeking guardianship are Omani citizens of Muslim faith.
+Omani law does permit guardianship if the individual(s) seeking guardianship are Omani citizens of Muslim faith.
 Non-Omani citizens are precluded from obtaining legal guardianship of an Omani child.
 Guardianship by a Muslim married couple, where one spouse is an Omani citizen and the other spouse is a U.S. citizen, is possible.
 U.S. citizens who are married to Omani citizens and considering adoption of a Muslim Omani child must obtain guardianship for emigration and adoption in the United States from the Ministry of Social Welfare.
-Guardianship of Omani children for purposes emigration and adoption in the U.S. are rare.
-Prospective adoptive parents should refer to our information sheet on Adoption of Children from Countries in which Islamic Shari'a Law is observed for more information.
+Please consult a local attorney or adoption agency familiar with laws and regulations regarding intercountry adoption in Oman.
+Additionally, prospective adoptive parents should refer to our information sheet on Adoption of Children from Countries in which Islamic Shari’a Law is observed for more information.

 OMAN’S ADOPTION AUTHORITY: